xavmarch13/dataffoneurs-story/_posts/2024-12-11-emotions-and-ratings.md

     style="overflow: hidden; min-width: 800px;">
 </iframe>

-As we can see from these results, and while also performing a one-way ANOVA test (result??), these findings suggest that while emotional content does influence movie ratings, the differences are relatively modest (all means are within about 0.5 points of each other).
-The statistical significance likely comes from the large sample size rather than large practical differences in ratings.
+The analysis, including a one-way ANOVA test, reveals statistically significant differences in movie ratings across different dominant emotions (F = 19.945, p < 0.001).
+Movies dominated by sadness tend to receive the highest average ratings, followed by joy and anger.
+Films where fear is the dominant emotion received the lowest average ratings.
+Thus, a movie's dominant emotion does have a meaningful relationship with how audiences rate it.

-(Comment on results of dominant_emotion_rating and one-way ANOVA per continent?
+(! do more in detail: Using sampling techniques to balance the dataset) (Comment on results of dominant_emotion_rating and one-way ANOVA per continent?
 Europe not significant, NA significant - maybe due to large sample size)

-Therefore, rather than attempting to classify movies according to their dominant emotion, we seek to answer a more detailed question.
-(shall try to narrow down/characterise our analysis in a more detailed manner to try to find some robust results.)
+Serious, emotionally heavy films frequently tackle complex social issues and human conditions, and so are often viewed as more "meaningful".

-Looking now at emotional variety, to what extend multiple emotions are expressed throughout a story.
+Although these findings suggest that a movie's dominant emotion does influence movie ratings, the differences are relatively modest, hinting that the emotional landscape of cinema resists such simple categorization.
+Therefore, we adopt a more detailed approach and delve deeper into emotional diversity, that is, to what extend multiple emotions are expressed throughout a story.

-Does a more varied emotional journey lead to higher ratings?
-Do movies with multiple emotions expressed throughout the story garner higher success?

-Do movies with greater emotional diversity  attract larger audiences or have better movie ratings?
-What is the impact of having many emotions expressed significantly rather than having lesser dominant emotions?
-Do certain emotion arcs archetypes play a particularly significant role in determining a movie's success?
+### Emotional Arcs and Success: Does a More Varied Emotional Journey Lead to Greater Success?

-A possible (??) hypothesis is that movies with more varied emotional arcs resonate with a broader audience compared to those that remain emotionally flat.
+One hypothesis is that movies with more dynamic and varied emotional arcs have a greater ability to resonate with a wider audience, in contrast to those with a more emotionally flat or one-dimensional narrative.

 To quantify "emotional diversity" in movies, we employed four distinct metrics:
 1. Shannon Entropy: Measures the overall balance of emotions throughout the movie - higher values indicate a more even distribution across different emotions rather than dominance of just one or two
 2. Emotion Transitions: Counts how often the dominant emotion changes, capturing the dynamic shifts in emotional tone
 3. Emotion Variation: Measures the standard deviation of emotional intensities over time, showing how much emotions fluctuate
 4. Unique Dominant Emotions: Simply counts how many different emotions take the lead at some point in the movie